daniel-d7a/obsidian-vaults/git vault/youtube video notes/How Ai helps with writing.md

 ---
 link: https://youtu.be/Qc6pdR8BhFA?si=8uqY-b0wWOmDd7lF
+video_title: How I use AI to save 10+ hours per week
 ---
 **cross context learning**: look at someone from another field using a tool, then apply the learning to your own field.